vlxresearch/REdatasets/AggregatedNewsRE/README.md

 # AggregatedNewsRE Dataset

 ## Description:
-It is a Relation Extraction dataset with data from 11 clusters of articles.
+AggregatedNewsRE is a Relation Extraction dataset with data from 11 clusters of articles discussing the same news story.
 It is composed by a total of 400 candidate facts, manually annotated with 18 relational categories (including no-relation category).

 ## Files: